Mariscal6/Mariscal6/README.md

 ### Hey Guille here 👋

-* :man_factory_worker: Working as a Cloud Engineer
+* :man_factory_worker: Working as a Software Engineer
 * :books: Bachelor's degree in computer engineering and Master Degree Big Data and Business Analytics
 * :computer: I am currently working in golang, and I am in love with this language :sparkling_heart:
-* :cloud: AWS & GCP
 * :bulb: Interests:
   - :iphone: Physical product.
   - :sponge: Clean code